kiruuuuuuu/ai-resume-builder/SECURITY_FIXES_GUIDE.md

 ### What You Need to Do ⚠️

-1. ⚠️ Set environment variables in Fly.io during deployment
+1. ⚠️ Set environment variables in Railway.app during deployment
 2. ⚠️ Verify SECRET_KEY is secure
 3. ⚠️ Test security settings in production